“5 billion people representing 60% of the world’s population will live in urban areas by 2030”, according to the United Nations

 The huge trend towards urbanization can only be sustainable if we make our cities smart.
 Smart to regulate themselves, make life safe and pleasant for the occupants and maximize efficiency and productivity.
 Smart cities will monitor themselves, make decisions on optimization and then control themselves through direct control, communications, and decision support.
 The Internet and Wireless Sensor Networks are key enabling technologies.

 one of the first and easiest areas to make smart that is already happening.
 1st generation was timed, 2nd generation uses local ambient light sensors; 3rd generation will work as an integrated system, applying light only where and when it is needed.

 We already see a smart network, as GPS manufacturers start to collate real time data from their customer’s devices and provide traffic monitoring and avoidance services.
 Smart parking systems are already monitoring their empty spaces.
 Harvested power sensors built directly into roads will facilitate the next generation.

 The bridge, tunnel and building collapses of the past should become completely avoidable as networked sensor monitor stress and strain and drive safe and efficient maintenance and usage models.

 Pollution monitoring & control

-Garbage and sewage systems are inefficient of necessity since zero under-capacity is unacceptable.
-However, as deployment of local treatment such as compactors and grey water recycling ramps up, garbage management will need to be demand driven, powered by sensing and communication.
+Garbage and sewage systems are inefficient of necessity as zero under-capacity is unacceptable.
+However, as deployment of local treatment such as compactors and grey water recycling ramps us, garbage management will need to be demand driven, powered by sensing and communication.